 - Water Heater – set it at 120 degrees.
 Look into a installing a timer for your water heater.

 - Appliances – upgrade to more energy efficient appliances.
 In Florida alone, there are over 70 incentive and rebate programs available for upgrades.
 Check with your local power company for any that apply to you.

 - Insulate – start with your attic or crawl space.
-Make sure you have at least __ inches of insulation.
-Check all your doors and windows for any potential leaks.
+Make sure you have at least 10 inches of insulation.
+Also, check all your doors and windows for any potential leaks.

 - Electric Meter – Make sure you are being charged only for the power you are using.
 Ask your electric company about the meter location and how to read it.
 Then compare the meter readings each month with the numbers on your bill.

 - Energy Star – This partnership between the EPA and the US Department of Energy identifies energy-efficient products (including lightbulbs, TVs, washer-dryers, refrigerators, fans, etc.) Look for the Energy Star rating when you purchase any of these items.